FormidableLabs/react-native-app-auth/README.md

 ### Uber

-Uber provides an OAuth 2.0 endpoint for logging in with a Uber user's credentiala.
+Uber provides an OAuth 2.0 endpoint for logging in with a Uber user's credentials.
 You'll need to first [create an Uber OAuth application here](https://developer.uber.com/docs/riders/guides/authentication/introduction).

 Please note: